syntaxandempathy/s-and-e-hub/articles/0901-count-that-couldnt/materials/script-test-3/charts_bundle/README.md

 # Charts Bundle

-*A collection of charts visualizing editorial impact.*
+*A collection of visualizations for data-driven storytelling.*

 ## Overview
-This directory contains image files used to illustrate key metrics and editorial processes.
-The charts are designed for presentations and reports focusing on human impact.
-They provide a visual summary of various aspects of editorial workflows and their effectiveness.
-Currently, the charts are static PNG images; interactive versions may be added later.
-No further action is needed to use these files; they are ready for inclusion in relevant documents.
+This directory contains a series of PNG images designed for presentations and reports.
+The charts illustrate key metrics and editorial performance.
+They are ready to be incorporated into documents or presentations with minimal modification.
+Currently, the charts focus on content transformation, editorial impact, and summary metrics.
+No further processing or setup is required to use these images.

 ## Contents
-* `content_transformation.png` — Chart showing content transformation stages.
+* `content_transformation.png` — Chart illustrating content transformation metrics.
-* `editorial_journey.png` — Chart illustrating the editorial journey.
+* `editorial_journey.png` — Chart visualizing the editorial journey.
-* `human_editorial_impact.png` — Chart visualizing the human impact of editorial changes.
+* `human_editorial_impact.png` — Chart showcasing the impact of human editorial efforts.
-* `summary_metric.png` — Chart summarizing key editorial metrics.
+* `summary_metric.png` — Chart summarizing key performance metrics.

 ## Conventions
-All charts use a consistent style guide for clarity and visual appeal.
-File names are descriptive and self-explanatory.
+All images are PNG format and sized for optimal display in standard presentations.

 ---
 Last updated: 2025-09-13